r0bertcode/z-crypt/README.md

 ---

-Decrypts encrypted string via AES-256-CBC-HMAC-SHA-256, using the same key and iv from encryption of that string.
-Will return the decrypted data in the encoding of choice (default: "utf-8")

 - <b>encrypted</b>: Encrypted string to decrypt

 - <b>key</b>: Secret key that was used in encryption

 - <b>iv</b>: Initial vector used in encryption

 * <b>options</b>: